hopppe/travel-split2/firestore-rules-testing.md

 # Firestore Security Rules - Testing Guide

-The security rules have been updated to provide proper access control for your Split Pro app.
+The security rules have been updated to provide proper access control for your EquiSplit app.
 Here's how to test and ensure they're working as expected.

 ## Understanding the Rules